AdamBaali/law-tech-demo/readme.md

     * Use the **"Auto-Balance"** button to resolve the conflict, or click **"Partner Review"** to trigger the commercial upsell loop.

 4.  **Partner Portal (Lawyer View):**
-    * Navigate to the "Partners" page.
+    * Navigate to the "For Lawyers" page.
     * View the verification form (including file upload simulation).
-    * Enter the **Lawyer Dashboard** to see live job cards with dynamic filters for Jurisdiction and Contract Type.
+    * Enter the **Lawyer Dashboard** to see live job cards with dynamic filters for Jurisdiction and Contract Type (Note the "Pages" count impacting price).

 ---
-*© 2025 Altus Technologies.
+*© 2025 Altus Technologies (Working Title).
 Built for the European Legal Market.*